Welding, cutting and allied processes

 BCGA is committed to ensuring SAFE use of industrial gases in these processes and produces several useful documents, as detailed below, which Employers and their operatives should be familiar with.

-BCGA has engaged with the Health Safety Executive (HSE) and others via the Welding Fume Health Partnership to try to influence attitudes and behaviours with respect to welding fume, particularly in encouraging the use of appropriate local exhaust ventilation and Personal Protective Equipment.
+BCGA has engaged with the Health Safety Executive (HSE) and others via the Welding Fume Health Partnership to try to influence attitudes and behaviours with respect to welding fume, particularly in encouraging the use of appropriate controls and the safety of those involved.

 Fuel gases are mostly hydrocarbon based and each has its own unique properties.
 The choice of a fuel gas is based on its ability to burn in air or oxygen and will be dependent on the specific requirements of the job, as well as the location at which it is being used.
 There are several useful fuel gases of which acetylene and propane are the most common.
 For information on these refer to BCGA TIS 32.
 Following a major review of legislation in 2014, acetylene was placed under The Acetylene Safety (England and Wales and Scotland) Regulations.
 These Regulations require that all mobile systems shall be fitted with a purpose designed regulator for acetylene, a flashback arrestor incorporating a non-return valve and a pressure and/or temperature sensitive cut-off valve.